 But you have to remember that your young toddler is not doing this to purposely hurt someone.
 They’ve lost control of their impulses and this is a normal behavior.

 Again, taking your emotions out of how you deal with your toddler’s physical behavior will make a huge difference in the length of the tantrum.

-6. Learn your triggers.
 If you know what sets you off, you can prepare yourself.
-If you know that your kid being physical with another kid is a trigger for you to get angry, sit near your kid so you can prevent something physical from happening.
+If you know that your kid getting physical with another kid is a trigger for you to get angry, sit near your kid so you can prevent something physical from happening.

-If you know that being late or having your kids take forever to get out the door is a trigger, try to prepare everything ahead of time so all of your things are by the front door or in the car and the only thing you need to get in the car are yourself and the kids.
+If you know that being late or having your kids take forever to get out the door is a trigger, try to prepare everything ahead of time so all of your things are by the front door or in the car.
+That way the only thing you need to leave the house are yourself and the kids.

 Preparing for whatever might set you off gives you an advantage of lessening the length or intensity of the tantrum.

 I know that a lot of this can seem easier said than done.
 I’ve many times read lists for how to handle tantrums and thought yea right!
 It always sounds so easy when you read it but implementing them when you’re in the middle of a full blown meltdown is a totally different story!

 But that’s why it pays to have a plan in place so the chances of your kids getting to the full blown meltdown phase is much less and you’re better prepared to manage yourself and them.

 This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.